icopy-site/awesome/docs/awesome/magictools.md

 * :free: [ArrayPainter](http://arraypainter.com/) -  Array Painter is the easiest and fastest way to make 2D arrays ready for copy pasting into your own program.
 * :moneybag: [AutoTileGen](http://pixelatto.com) - AutoTileGen is an automatic tileset generator for 2D game terrains.
+* :tada: [LDtk](https://deepnight.net/tools/ldtk-2d-level-editor/) - LDtk is an open-source 2D level editor for indie devs, with a strong focus on user-friendliness.
 * :tada: [OGMO Editor](http://www.ogmoeditor.com/) - generic level editor.
 * :tada: [Overlap2D](https://github.com/UnderwaterApps/overlap2d/) - a 2D level and UI editor with an engine agnostic philosophy.
 * :tada: [Tiled](http://www.mapeditor.org/) - free, easy to use and flexible tile map editor.